kysolvik/reservoir-id-smp/reservoir-id-smp/README.md

 - match_tiles.py
-Given directory of tiles, extract matching tiles from other mosaics.
+Given directory of tiles from "extract_tiles.py", extract matching tiles from other mosaics.

-## 2. ./preprocessing
+## 2 ./preprocessing

 - prep_smp_dataset.ipynb
+Prepare dataset for training

-## 3. ./train
+## 3 ./train

 - train_smp_segmentation_unet.ipynb
 Notebook for training.
 For running on Google Colab.

-## 4. ./predict
+## 4 ./predict

 - predict_smp.py
+Script for running prediction

 - models.py
 Helper module that contains information about model structure

 - dataset.py
-Helper module that contains information about data
+Helper module that contains information about data for prediction.